c4msummer2016/shared-coding/README.md

 # shared-coding

-I fork a repository, played with code, added comments, and sent a pull request.
+I forked a repository, played with code, added comments, and sent a pull request.